-The driving task is affected by aspects of human nature and human ability, including visual acuity, perception-reaction times, driver confidence, familiarity with roadway and driver expectations.
-On a continual basis, drivers are processing information regarding traffic flow, vehicle control (speed, direction, etc.), navigation (where am I going and how will I get there?), and information gathered from the signs, markings, signals and other devices located along the roadway.
-Information presented to drivers must command attention and be sufficiently legible such that drivers can recognize, read, understand and formulate an appropriate response.
+The driving task is affected by aspects of human nature and human ability, including visual acuity, perception-reaction times, driver confidence, distractions, familiarity with roadway, and driver expectations.
+On a continual basis, drivers are processing information regarding traffic flow, vehicle control (speed, direction, etc.), navigation (where am I going and how will I get there?), and information gathered from the signs, markings, signals, and other devices located along the roadway.
+With many driver distractions such as audible navigation systems and other technologies, information presented to drivers must command attention and be sufficiently legible such that drivers can recognize, read, understand, and formulate an appropriate response.